Mkazo wa Ghafla wa Umio

 Esophageal spasm is often difficult to treat.
 Calcium channel blockers such as nifedipine may relieve the symptoms by relaxing the muscles of the esophagus.
 Tricyclic antidepressants are also used to relax muscles and may also be given.

-Other medications such as nitroglycerin, long-acting nitrates, and medications with anticholinergic effects (such as dicyclomine) are less successful.
+Other medications such as nitroglycerin, long-acting nitrates, tricyclic antidepressants, and medications with anticholinergic effects (such as dicyclomine) are less successful.

 Rarely, a trial of botulinum toxin injections into the esophagus, lower esophageal sphincter, or both may be tried.

-Some people have symptoms that are severe and difficult to treat.
+Some people have symptoms that are severe and difficult to treat with medications.
 If medications do not help, sometimes a surgeon may cut the muscle layer along the full length of the esophagus (myotomy).
 Alternatively, a gastroenterologist may cut this muscle layer during endoscopy.